 Briefly, MFA is a way to grant (or deny) a user access to a system based on a combination of multiple factors, like his uniqueness, i.e., who the user is (determined by login or username or email, etc.), his secret knowledge (password), his unique possession (a hardware device, access to some third party system or information, biometric data, etc.), or even his location.

-In most-common software systems, the MFA is implemented as a combination of a user’s identity, password, and some third factor.
-Let’s see what the options are when you decide what precisely the third factor is suitable.
+In most common software systems, the MFA is implemented as a combination of a user’s identity, password, and some third factor.
+Let’s review the options available when deciding precisely the suitable third factor.

 Random one-time password (OTP)